 Congratulations!
 Your hard-earned annual bonus just hit your bank account.
 You realize that you don’t need this money for 2-3 years and you’re confused about how to grow this money.
 Word spreads around and your relatives line up to borrow from you.
 You take one look at the band of borrowers and you know how will pay you back and who would end up ignoring your calls every passing repayment date.
 Now imagine the situation of banks or other lending organizations whose day job is to give loans all the time?
 How do they sort the bad apples from the good?

 Credit is the lifeline of a growing economy.
 Credit enables us to invest in the present and as a result open opportunities for the future.
 Over time, credit has become very democratized with easy availability and accessibility.
 These changes were possible due to a variety of factors such as digital adoption, the emergence of large banking institutions with innovative business models, etc. A key factor for these lending institutions’ ability to give credit easily is the widespread usage of ‘Credit Score’.
 Every time you apply for a loan or a credit card, the first thing that appears on the checklist of lenders is to check your credit score.
 CIBIL score, which has become synonymous with a credit score in India, is assigned by Transunion CIBIL Limited, India’s largest credit bureau.
 In this article, we will answer some basic questions about your CIBIL score.

-Basis your historical debt repayment track record, CIBIL assigns a three-digit score to every person.
+Based on your historical debt repayment track record, CIBIL assigns a three-digit score to every person.
 This score ranges between 300 and 900.
-The higher the score, the lower is the probability that someone would default i.e. not repay their debt obligations.
-This score is dynamic and changes as per the repayment behavior of the borrower.
-Generally, a score >750 is considered good and would make you eligible for loans ✔️
+The higher the score, the lower the probability that someone would default i.e. not repay their debt obligations.
+This score is dynamic and changes as per the repayment behaviour of the borrower.
+Generally, a score greater than 750 is considered good and would make you eligible for loans.

 Before you go…